apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/VARIANT.md

 **Querying**

-::: tip
+::: warning

 When utilizing filtering and aggregation functionalities to query sub-columns, additional casting operations need to be performed on sub-columns (because the storage types are not necessarily fixed and require a unified SQL type).
-For instance, `SELECT * FROM tbl where CAST(var["titile"] as text) MATCH "hello world"` The simplified examples below illustrate how to use Variant for querying:
+For instance, `SELECT * FROM tbl where CAST(var["titile"] as text) MATCH "hello world"` The simplified examples below illustrate how to use VARIANT for querying:
-The following are three typical query scenarios:
+The following are three typical query scenarios

 :::

 1. Retrieve the top 5 repositories based on star count from the `github_events` table.